 Making this Christmas Slow Cooker Fudge recipe

 This festive fudge couldn’t be easier to make.
-It uses just three ingredients – sweetened condensed milk, milk chocolate and sprinkles.
+It uses just three ingredients – sweetened condensed milk, milk chocolate and Christmas sprinkles.
 The milk chocolate doesn’t have to be expensive – we use super cheap chocolate and the end result is perfect.
-Also, you can use light condensed milk or full fat condensed milk, the finished fudge will taste exactly the same.
+Also, you can use light condensed milk or full fat condensed milk, the finished homemade fudge will taste exactly the same.

 As you can tell, we have used a basic slow cooker chocolate fudge for the recipe but, you might want to make this a little more fancy.
 In which case, you could top any of our existing fudge flavours with festive sprinkles.
 Baileys Fudge would be pretty lovely!